-Purchase and The Issuer may at any time purchase any of the Fixed-rate Bonds in the open Cancellation: market or by tender or by contract at market price, without any obligation to market or by tender or by contract at market price, without any obligation to purchase (and the Bondholders shall not be obliged to sell) Fixed-rate Bonds pro-rata from all Bondholders.
+The Issuer may at any time purchase any of the Fixed-rate Bonds in the open market or by tender or by contract at market price, without any obligation to purchase (and the Bondholders shall not be obliged to sell) Fixed-rate Bonds pro-rata from all Bondholders.
 Any Fixed-rate Bonds so purchased shall be redeemed and cancelled and may not be re-issued.
 Upon listing of the Fixed-rate Bonds on PDEx, the Issuer shall disclose any such transactions in accordance with the applicable PDEx disclosure rules.

+Issue Rating:

-Issue Rating: The Fixed-rate Bonds are rated [●] by PhilRatings.
+The Fixed-rate Bonds shall be rated by Philippine Rating Services

+Corporation.